parallaxinc/BlocklyProp/README.md

 Thanks for the help and best of luck!

 1. Blocks ( more products just keep coming from Parallax! )
-2. Multi Core ( Propeller C first, then Spin )
+2. Multi Core
 3. Tutorials
+  1. Blocks
+  2. Developer
 4. Community features
-5. Manual

 Sensor/Hardware Compatibility
 -----------------